TRS 201 Introduction to the Old Testament 3 CR

 A theological and phenomenological exploration of beliefs, practices, and symbology of Islam, incorporating extensive readings from the Qur’an, the Hadith and Shari’a, and Sufism.
 This course analyzes contemporary topics such as religion and gender and religion and politics.

 TRS 262 Judaism 3 CR

-This course will provide a broad understand of the key components of Judaism.
-Topics to be covered include Biblical foundations, historical development, theological considerations, rituals and symbols, calendar and holidays, prayer, life cycle events and contemporary denominations.
-The course will explore the role of God in the life of Jews past and present and compare and contrast the meaning of Judaism then and now.
+Key components of the complex religion of Judaism including Biblical foundations, historical development, theological considerations, rituals and symbols, calendar and holidays, Jewish mysticism, prayer, denominations, and lifecycle events.
+Explores the role of God in the life of Jews past and present and compares the meaning of Judaism then and now.

-TRS 264 Ancient Cults and Religions 3 CR
+TRS 264 Ancient Religions & Cults 3 CR